gilbertpalentein/GitHubUserApp/README.md

 # GitHubUserApp
-An application that shows dicoding user detail
+An application that shows github user detail